 The 2015 amendments to the national ambient monitoring regulations (40 C.F.R.
-Part 58, Appendix D, Section 5) revised the PAMS monitoring requirements in conjunction with the promulgation of the 2015 8-hour ozone NAAQS of 70 ppb; the amendments require implementation of an enhanced monitoring plan by 2019 in certain areas of the nation, including the District.
+Part 58, Appendix D, Section 5) revised the PAMS monitoring requirements in conjunction with the promulgation of the 2015 8-hour ozone NAAQS of 70 ppb.
+These amendments require changes to PAMS monitoring and implementation of an enhanced monitoring plan (EMP) by 2019 in certain areas of the nation, including the District.
 The new requirements are as follows:

-- Hourly averaged speciated volatile organic compounds (VOCs); - Three 8-hour averaged carbonyl samples per day on a 1 in 3 schedule; - Hourly averaged Ozone (O3), nitrogen oxide (NO), true nitrogen dioxide (NO2), and total reactive nitrogen (NO_y); - Hourly averaged of ambient temperature, vector-averaged wind direction and wind speed, atmospheric pressure, relative humidity, precipitation, solar radiation and ultraviolet radiation; and - Hourly averaged of mixing-height.
+- Hourly averaged speciated volatile organic compounds (VOCs); - Three 8-hour averaged carbonyl samples per day on a 1 in 3 schedule; - Hourly averaged Ozone (O3), nitrogen oxide (NO), true nitrogen dioxide (NO2), and total reactive nitrogen (NOy); - Hourly averaged of ambient temperature, vector-averaged wind direction and wind speed, atmospheric pressure, relative humidity, precipitation, solar radiation and ultraviolet radiation; and - Hourly averaged of mixing-height.

 For the District, this requirement may be met by collecting PAMS measurements at the McMillan NCore station.
 This site is already designated as a PAMS site under the existing PAMS regulatory requirements.
 The District plans to adopt the national PAMS QAPP and SOPs and follow the guidance presented in the PAMS TAD.
+These documents have not been finalized at this time and DOEE reserves the right to implement deviations or procedural differences upon review of the completed documents, subject to EPA approval.
+Any such deviations or procedural differences will be addressed in subsequent amendments to this plan or future Annual Network Plans and other supporting documentation (DC-specific QAPPs, SOPs, etc.).